The Love Interest

 Common questions

-Is The Love Interest funny or serious?
+Is The Love Interest meta or earnest?

 Ready for your story?
 Imagine living it.